 Politics in the city-state is largely a struggle by individual gangs to gain more power, but there are also political battles for precedence and position on a higher level.
 Most importantly, there is an ongoing effort on the part of the city government to regain the power they need to rule the city-state without the support of the gangs.
 Mayor Thorne wages a continual battle to achieve personal power, but that battle is kept very much hidden from gang scrutiny as long as they have the power to break him.
-Others in city government recognize that there is no real hope of eliminating the neo-feudalism of the gangs, but do seek to shape the new system into something that can be effective without the brutality, corruption, and internal strife that currently riddles the city's life.
-There are even some gang members among the more enlightened gangs who back this cause.
+Others in city government recognize that there is no real hope of eliminating the neo-feudalism of the gangs, but do seek to shape the new system into something that can be effective without the brutality, corruption, and internal strife that currently more enlightened gangs who back this cause.